angelcerveraroldan/calamars/README.md

 # Usage

-Today the CLI parses Calamars source to AST, lowers to HIR, type-checks, and prints MIR.
-There is a basic VM that can be used to run some calamars files, see the `testing/` directory for examples.
+Today the CLI parses Calamars source to AST, lowers to HIR, type-checks, and prints MIR, and can run basic programs using the VM

 ## Quickstart